JetBrains/kotlin-web-site/docs/topics/gradle.md

 >
 {type="warning"}

-Starting with [Kotlin 1.7.0](whatsnew17.md#a-new-approach-to-incremental-compilation), a new approach to incremental compilation is available.
-It supports changes made inside dependent non-Kotlin modules and is compatible with the [Gradle build cache](#gradle-build-cache-support).
-Support for compilation avoidance has also been improved.
+The new approach to incremental compilation supports changes made inside dependent non-Kotlin modules, includes an improved compilation avoidance, and is compatible with the [Gradle build cache](#gradle-build-cache-support).

 All these advancements decrease the number of non-incremental builds, making the overall compilation time faster.
 The most significant benefit of the new approach is expected if you use the build cache or frequently make changes in non-Kotlin